 Vessel sinks, like this one, really “wow” from a design standpoint!
 And they allow for more storage underneath the cabinet because they sit on top of the vanity countertop.

-This means that you are going to want a vanity that can hold up against whatever life throws at it.
+This means that you will want a vanity cabinet material that’s durable and can withstand whatever life throws at it.
 Certain materials are better suited to warm, moist climates than others.
+And, while you may like the look of one material or finish, it may not be waterproof or could be susceptible to staining or scratches.

 Laurysen Kitchens Bathroom Gallery.

-7. Custom vs. Prefab Bathroom Vanities
+10. Custom vs. Prefab Bathroom Vanities

 Custom vanities are always impressive.
 They are often made from the finest materials and fit perfectly into a room because they are specifically made for the space.